-Individuals differ substantially in the number and types of words they know (Mainz et al., 2017) and how often they engage in leisure reading (Gallik, 1999; Wift & Ander, 2017).
+Individuals differ substantially in the number and types of words they know (Mainz, Shao, Brysbaert, & Meyer, 2017) and how often they engage in leisure reading (Gallik, 1999; Wift & Ander, 2017).
 It is likely that differences in receptive vocabulary size and exposure to literary texts influence the interaction between word difficulty and modality on word recognition accuracy.
-The 'Lexical Quality Hypothesis' (LQH, Perfetti, 2007) holds that word recognition is more efficient, accurate and faster in individuals whose lexical representations are of high quality (Andrews, 2015; Elbro, 1996; Perfetti, 2007, 2011).
+The 'Lexical Quality Hypothesis' (LQH, Perfetti, 2007) holds that word recognition is more efficient, accurate and faster in individuals whose lexical representations are of high quality (Andrews, 2015; Elbro, 1996; Perfetti, 2007; Perfetti, 2011).
 Such high quality orthographic and phonological representations are precise, fully specified, with strong links between them, allowing for synchronous retrieval.
-Individuals with much reading experience are assumed to obtain high quality representations through a process called lexical tuning (Castles et al., 1999, 2007).
+Individuals with much reading experience are assumed to obtain high quality representations through a process called lexical tuning (Castles, Davis, Cavalot, & Forster, 2007; Castles, Davis, & Letcher, 1999).
 In order to ensure accurate and fast lexical activation in an ever-expanding mental lexicon, lexical representations become more specific and precise, which improves inhibition of lexical competitors during word recognition (Andrews, 1997; Andrews & Hersch, 2010; Perfetti, 1992).
 Since the mental lexicon of experienced readers contains more and most likely more difficult words than that of inexperienced, infrequent readers, it is likely that their lexical mental representations are of higher quality, especially in the case of difficult words.
-Thus, experienced readers are likely to show better word recognition accuracy for difficult words compared to individuals with less reading experience.
-It is important to highlight that an individual's receptive vocabulary comprises multiple aspects, including one's ability to accurately recognize words in different modalities, as well as in-depth semantic knowledge about words.
-Though one would think that both are correlated (e.g., a person who recognizes many names of dog breeds might also have more in-depth knowledge about differences of dogs), they are not the same.
-The present work is concerned with word recognition ability.
+Thus, experienced readers are likely to

-Note that, based on previous research, we assume that individuals acquire large receptive vocabularies (especially knowledge about difficult words) through reading, as difficult words appear more often in written than spoken language (Cunningham & Stanovich, 1998).
+&lt;sup>1 Note that, based on previous research, we assume that individuals acquire large receptive vocabularies (especially knowledge about difficult words) through reading, as difficult words appear more often in written than spoken language (Cunningham & Stanovich, 1998).
 We therefore see both measures (receptive vocabulary size and exposure to literary texts) as reflecting an individual's reading experience.